-We will be holding an eSafety Awareness week, week commencing Monday 21st May.
+We will be holding an eSafety Awareness week on the 4th to 8th February 2019.

 If you ever have online safety concerns about anyone in our school community, please let a member of our staff know straight away.